geneseframework/genese/src/complexity/README.md

 ## 1. Why use Genese Complexity ?

 Genese Complexity is an audit tool which allows you to identify quickly the bad practices concerning cognitive or cyclomatic complexity.
 You will be able to find quickly the methods with too high complexity index or which should be examined carefully.
+Genese Complexity is available for JS, TS, JSX, TSX and JAVA.

 [Top](#table-of-contents)
 ## 2. Installation